disjunction/node-request-plus/README.md

 # request-plus

-If you like `request` and/or `request-promise`, then you are good to go with this add-on!
+If you like `request` and/or `request-promise-*`, then you are good to go with this add-on!

-It is a set of wrappers around [request-promise-native](https://www.npmjs.com/package/request-promise-native) module, adding the following features (all are optional and mostly independent):
+It is a set of wrappers around [request-promise-any](https://www.npmjs.com/package/request-promise-any) module, adding the following features (all are optional and mostly independent):

 * [EventEmitter integration](#event-wrapper) - you can set a generic listener for any fired/successful/failed request
 * [automatic retry for particular failures](#retry-wrapper)